Childhood nudity: Nudity in the home

-American writer Bonnie Rough lived in Amsterdam and the US while raising her children, and learned that Dutch families typically experienced mixed gender family nudity growing up.
-In the US, children are not likely to have similar experiences; family nudity typically being nonexistent or gender-segregated.
 A US survey of 500 mental health and child welfare professionals who were predominantly female, white, and middle-aged indicated that siblings of the same gender bathing together was acceptable to the age of 6 to 8, but of mixed gender only to the age of 5 or 6.

 Americans avoid talking about the body and sex with their children, in particular not using real or specific names for body parts and functions.
 Yet giving children correct vocabulary is part of teaching them how to accurately report if they are touched inappropriately.
 Also, the basic vocabulary is the starting point for a lifetime of sex education, which cannot wait until adolescence to be learned thoroughly.
 This is made more difficult since most American parents did not learn these things growing up, so they cannot be role models for appropriate behavior.
 In the Netherlands, sexual education begins at age 4, but in many US communities, early childhood sex ed is thought to be inappropriate.

-In a 2009 article for the New York Times "Home" section, Julie Scelfo interviewed parents regarding the nudity of small children at home in situations which might include visitors outside the immediate household.
+In a 2009 article for The New York Times "Home" section, Julie Scelfo interviewed parents regarding the nudity of small children at home in situations which might include visitors outside the immediate household.
 The situations ranged from a three-year-old being naked at a large gathering, to the use of a backyard swim pool becoming an issue when the children of disapproving neighbors participated.
-While the consensus of reader comments was to allow kids unsupervised play to the age of five, there was acknowledgment of the possible discomfort of adults who consider such behavior to be inappropriate.
-While opponents of child nudity referred to the danger of pedophilia, proponents viewed innocent nudity as beneficial compared to the sexualization of children in toddler beauty pageants with makeup and "sexy" outfits.
+For the parents, such behavior was a natural part of childhood.
+For others, a child being nude is uncivilized and potentially dangerous due to attracting pedophiles.
+These differing points of view may create conflict.

 Although a serious social issue, the American public often greatly overestimates the prevalence of pedophilia, particularly in conspiracy theories such as Pizzagate and QAnon.
-This phenomenon has been described by Michael Karger as a moral panic, a social movement against an exaggerated or fabricated threat from individuals or groups believed to undermine the safety and security of society, resulting from restrictive norms surrounding nudity and sexuality.
+This phenomenon has been described by Michael Karger, professor of Justice Studies at Arizona State University, as a moral panic; a social movement against an exaggerated or fabricated threat from individuals or groups believed to undermine the safety and security of society, resulting from restrictive norms surrounding nudity and sexuality.